Supercritical carbon dioxide: Solvent

-Carbon dioxide is gaining popularity among coffee manufacturers looking to move away from classic decaffeinating solvents. sCO_{2} is forced through the green coffee beans which are then sprayed with water at high pressure to remove the caffeine.
-The caffeine can then be isolated for resale (e.g. to the pharmaceutical or beverage manufacturers) by passing the water through activated charcoal filters or by distillation, crystallization or reverse osmosis.
-Supercritical carbon dioxide is used to remove organochloride pesticides and metals from agricultural crops without adulterating the desired constituents from the plant matter in the herbal supplement industry.
+Carbon dioxide is gaining popularity among coffee manufacturers looking to move away from classic decaffeinating solvents. sCO_{2} is forced through green coffee beans which are then sprayed with water at high pressure to remove the caffeine.
+The caffeine can then be isolated for resale (e.g., to pharmaceutical or beverage manufacturers) by passing the water through activated charcoal filters or by distillation, crystallization or reverse osmosis.
+Supercritical carbon dioxide is used to remove organochloride pesticides and metals from agricultural crops without adulterating the desired constituents from plant matter in the herbal supplement industry.

-Supercritical carbon dioxide can be used as a more environmentally friendly solvent for dry cleaning over traditional solvents such as chlorocarbons, including perchloroethylene.
+Supercritical carbon dioxide can be used as a solvent in dry cleaning.

 Supercritical carbon dioxide is used as the extraction solvent for creation of essential oils and other herbal distillates.
 Its main advantages over solvents such as hexane and acetone in this process are that it is non-flammable and does not leave toxic residue.
 Furthermore, separation of the reaction components from the starting material is much simpler than with traditional organic solvents.
-The CO_{2} can evaporate into the air or be recycled by condensation into a cold recovery vessel.
+The CO_{2} can evaporate into the air or be recycled by condensation into a recovery vessel.
 Its advantage over steam distillation is that it operates at a lower temperature, which can separate the plant waxes from the oils.

-In laboratories, sCO_{2} is used as an extraction solvent, for example for determining total recoverable hydrocarbons from soils, sediments, fly-ash and other media, and determination of polycyclic aromatic hydrocarbons in soil and solid wastes.
+In laboratories, sCO_{2} is used as an extraction solvent, for example for determining total recoverable hydrocarbons from soils, sediments, fly-ash, and other media, and determination of polycyclic aromatic hydrocarbons in soil and solid wastes.
 Supercritical fluid extraction has been used in determining hydrocarbon components in water.

 Processes that use sCO_{2} to produce micro and nano scale particles, often for pharmaceutical uses, are under development.
-The gas antisolvent process, rapid expansion of supercritical solutions and supercritical antisolvent precipitation (as well as several related methods) process a variety of substances into particles.
+The gas antisolvent process, rapid expansion of supercritical solutions, and supercritical antisolvent precipitation (as well as several related methods) process a variety of substances into particles.

-Due to its ability to selectively dissolve organic compounds and assist the functioning of enzymes, sCO_{2} has been suggested as a potential solvent to support biological activity on Venus- or super-Earth-type planets.
+Due to its ability to selectively dissolve organic compounds and assist enzyme functioning, sCO_{2} has been suggested as a potential solvent to support biological activity on Venus- or super-Earth-type planets.